dfsotop/bets-admin/README.md

 - The read is done over a denormalized view.
 The intention is not design a Relational DataBase, but an API able to deal scalability and multiple parallel requests
 - The persistence is delegated on the Axon Server, but the domain design can work potentially on any E/R DB Engine
-- Tests are included for several Classes.
-The focus of this PoC is not Unit Tests
+- Tests are included for the most crucial Classes.
+This PoC is not focused in Unit Tests, but in the architecture designing.